ConvertAPI/convertapi-library-java/README.md

 In just few minutes you can integrate it into your application and use it easily.

 The ConvertAPI-Java library makes it easier to use the Convert API from your Java 8 projects without having to build your own API calls.
-You can get your free API credentials at https://www.convertapi.com/a
+You can get your free API token at https://www.convertapi.com/a/authentication

 ## Installation